 USB-C is beginning to show up in more desktop builds, but it's still more common on laptops.
 It's not strictly necessary, as there are plenty of USB-A to USB-C cables out there, but if it's a must for you, keep an eye on the case that your new system comes in.
 That will or won't have USB-C as standard.

-Thunderbolt 3 is even less common on desktops, though it does offer the most bandwidth of any USB-based wired connection available at this time.
-If you want it, you'll need to go with an Intel system, though if it’s not standard on the chassis or motherboard, you could always get a PCI-Express add-in card that has it.
+Thunderbolt 3 uses the USB-C form factor but it offers the most bandwidth of any USB-based wired connection available at this time, giving speeds that scorch standard USB ports.
+However, it is even less common on desktops than plain old USB-C. If you want it, you'll need to go with an Intel or Apple system, though if you opt for the former and Thunderbolt 3 is not standard on the chassis or motherboard, you could always get a PCI-Express add-in card that has it.

 The best time to buy a desktop is when your current computer isn't able to handle the applications you want to use.
 Black Friday and Amazon Prime Day usually bring the steepest discounts on desktop computers, but the reality is that you can score a deal on a PC almost any time during the year.
 Make sure to keep our roundup of the best desktop deals handy for when you want to upgrade.

 Choosing between a desktop and a laptop comes down to portability and comfort.
 You can take a laptop nearly anywhere, but they're not as comfortable to use as desktops with a larger screen.
 On the other hand, a desktop is more flexible and allows you to use a keyboard/mouse combo you like, but it's restricted to one area.

 Consider what you'll use your machine for.
 If you're gaming, for example, a desktop makes more sense.
 If you're answering email and browsing the internet, a laptop is probably better a option.